How YouTube networks are pivoting to studio, media brand models - Digiday

 This also means being less reliant on advertising — itself a volatile business.
 For instance, a third of Defy’s revenue comes from non-advertising sources.
 A little less than half of Studio71’s revenue mix is not tied to advertising, said the company’s president, Dan Weinstein.
 “Whether it’s production, licensing, merchandising, books, tours — we’re even doing subscription boxes with some of our talent — non-advertising revenue is making up a substantial of our business,” he said.

 Like others, Studio71 said it’s still talent-driven and has grown by partnering with a smaller group of creators — 1,200 partners instead of tens of thousands — and developing projects with them.
-Studio71’s not profitable yet, but recently raised 53 million Euros, which it will use to fund more high-quality shows and movies.
+Studio71 recently raised 53 million Euros, which it will use to fund more high-quality shows and movies.

 For Fullscreen, the mission remains the same, but the business objectives — and the revenue that those bring in — have changed.